By Dr Shireen Kassam

 There is evidence to suggest that if DHA and EPA are not being obtained from the diet, there is an increase in the efficiency of conversion from ALA.
 In the EPIC study, DHA/EPA levels in the blood did not differ as much as expected, although were definitely lower, when comparing fish eaters, vegetarians and vegans confirming that those on a vegan diet do make some EPA/DHA.
 Studies also show that vegans have higher levels of ALA than omnivores.

 There is uncertainty as to whether there is benefit in taking DHA/EPA directly so as not to rely on conversion from ALA.
-This may be particularly important for brain health as you get older.
+This may be particularly important for brain health as you get older and for those with established heart disease.
 The most reliable source in a WFPB diet would be a microalgae supplement and the dosage for adults is 250mg DHA/EPA combination per day.
 Supplementation is recommended during pregnancy and breast feeding at higher doses (400–500mg).
 To boost your conversion of ALA to DHA & EPA it is also important to maintain an optimal ratio of omega-6 to omega-3 fatty acids, around of 4:1.
 Omega-6 fats are also essential but are found in abundance in a plant-based diet from seeds, nuts and plant-based oils, such as sunflower, safflower, soybean or corn oil.
 The modern Western diet is often too high in omega-6 because of the abundant consumption of processed foods and oils.
 Thus, limiting omega-6 rich oil consumption will help the conversion of ALA to DHA/EPA.